Characterizing the Impact of Active Queue Management on Speed Test Measurements: Speed Test Measurement Study Results

 We observe the distribution of the measurements have measureable variations across the AQM algorithms used, even if the mean values don't report larger variations.
 Furthermore, if we do not use burst shaping, we observe that the bandwidth of the shaped link can be significantly underutilized, especially for higher rate limits (\eg At bandwidth of 800 Mbps, the maximum link utilization is less than 700 Mbps) which affects the throughput measurements.

 \mypara{NDT speed tests on the lab testbed with burst shaping without TCP Cubic cross traffic} For these measurements we run NDT speed tests on our lab setup by introducing burst shaping on the link but without adding any cross traffic.
-The goal of this scenario is to evaluate the measurements by maximizing the link utilization for the speed test tool.
-This reflects measurements of these tools when the data transfer from the test itself is maximized, without additional competing traffic.
+This enables the NDT tool reach closer to the theoretical link rate capacity using traffic sent by the test itself is maximized, without needing added competing traffic to saturate the link.

 Figures \ref{fig:throughput_with_burst_no_cross} and \ref{fig:latency_with_burst_no_cross} show the throughput and latency measurements respectively.
 We observe as opposed to the case without burst shaping, the throughput measurements are closer to the configured rate limits for the shaped link (\eg At bandwidth of 800 Mbps, the maximum link utilization is now close to 800 Mbps).
-We conclude burst allowance is necessary to allow speed test tools to maximize link utilization and accurately measure throughput, especially at higher bandwidths.
+We conclude burst allowance is necessary to allow speed test tools to send enough traffic to maximize link utilization and accurately measure throughput, especially at higher bandwidths.

 \mypara{NDT speed tests on the lab testbed with burst shaping and TCP Cubic cross traffic} For these measurements we run NDT speed tests on our lab setup with TCP Cubic as cross traffic.
 This represents a scenario where the speed test measurements are performed under load from competing TCP traffic.
 TCP Cubic cross traffic is generated by running an \texttt{iperf3} test in parallel with the NDT speed test as mentioned the section \ref{sec:methodology}.
 The TCP flows are set to be capacity seeking and try to use all available bandwidth.
 We do not introduce any link latency using \texttt{netem} on the server side.
 Finally, burst shaping is enabled on the link so that the speed test tool is able to maximize the link utilization.